Policies

 Religious Activities Policy

-Marquette University, as a Catholic university in the Jesuit educational tradition, is committed to supporting the personal faith life of its members beginning with those in the Roman Catholic tradition.
-At the same time, the university welcomes in its midst students of varying religious backgrounds and persuasions, respects the individual religious commitments of those students, and in no case actively attempts to proselytize them through its programs or sponsored activities.
+Marquette University, as a Catholic university in the Jesuit educational tradition, is committed to supporting the personal faith life of its members.
+The university welcomes in its midst students of varying religious backgrounds and persuasions, respects the individual religious commitments of students, and in no case attempts to proselytize them through its programs or sponsored activities.

-No individual or organization either internal or external to the university may hold activities on campus the specific purpose of which is to proselytize, that is to make converts of members of the university community to another church or religious affiliation.
 Someone invited to a religious event should know in advance which group sponsors it and the nature of the event.
 There should be no pressure, direct or indirect, to engage in scripture study, worship, discussion or faith sharing.
 Furthermore, if people decide to leave the group or its activities, they must be free to do so without harassment or pressure to stay.
-Similarly, the university reserves the right to limit or restrict the on-campus activity or any organization or individual whose purposes are directly contrary to the university’s stated religious values and purposes.
+Similarly, the university reserves the right to limit or restrict the on-campus activity of any organization or individual whose purposes are directly contrary to the university’s stated religious values and purposes.

 For more information regarding this policy, contact the Office of Student Development or Campus Ministry.